dddrrreee/cs340lx-25aut/labs/5-dev-ordering/README.md

         dmb
         str r1, [B]

-    we are guaranteed that the store to A has been initiated before the store to B.  (Note: this does not guarantee they are complete and written all the way to main memory.)
+    We are guaranteed that the store to A has been *initiated* before the store to B.  (Note: this does not guarantee they are complete and written all the way to main memory.)